In Part 1 of this tutorial, we explained the basics of how to use WordPress widgets.

 Step 1 – Upload your image.

-To display an image on your site, the button image must be uploaded to your server.
-Upload the image to a folder on your server and note the URL pointing to your image location.
+To display the image on your site, the graphic image must be uploaded to your server.
+Upload the button image to your server and note the address of your image location.

 http://www.yourdomain.com/images/supportbutton.jpg